-Along with health and other agencies, the local authority will work with the parent/carer and child or young person to understand how best to minimise disruption during the assessment.
-Where possible, appointments will be co-ordinated or combined and arrangements will be made to accommodate any particular needs or difficulties the child or young person has.
+Along with health and other agencies, we will work with you and your child or young person to understand how we can best minimise disruption during the assessment.
+Where possible, appointments will be co-ordinated or combined and arrangements will be made to accommodate any particular needs or difficulties your child or young person has.

-The local authority is responsible for ensuring effective co-ordination of the assessment and planning process.
+We (the local authority) are responsible for making sure the assessment and planning process is well co-ordinated.
 This will involve:

-- managing the process to meet the needs of the child or young person and their parents/carers
+- managing the process to meet the needs of you and your child or young person

 - keeping everyone informed

 In order for the assessment and planning process to fully identify the education, health and care needs and desired outcomes of your child or young person, information sharing is vital.

 Information gathering and sharing should be simplified so that you and your child or young person don't have to repeat the same information to different services.

 We (the local authority) must have explicit consent and agreement to what information can be shared with other agencies in respect of confidentiality.